cvmfs/doc-cvmfs/apx-serverinfra.rst

 The authoritative configuration of a CernVM-FS repository is located in ``/etc/cvmfs/repositories.d`` and should only be writable by the administrator.
-Furthermore the repository’s keychain is located in ``/etc/cvmfs/keys`` and follows the naming convention ``<fqrn>.crt`` for the certificate, ``<fqrn>.key`` for the repository’s private key and ``<fqrn>.pub`` for the public key.
+Furthermore the repository's keychain is located in ``/etc/cvmfs/keys`` and follows the naming convention ``<fqrn>.crt`` for the certificate, ``<fqrn>.key`` for the repository's private key and ``<fqrn>.pub`` for the public key.
 All of those files can be symlinked somewhere else if necessary.